One of the Nation’s Largest Celery Growers

-We wanted to give The Farm a lot of flexibility in how they view and track the various projects housed in the app.
+We wanted to give the grower team a lot of flexibility in how they view and track the various projects housed in the app.
 In addition to filtering from the dashboard by submit date and deadline, users can also slice the data by phase and status to keep a pulse on the most urgent and active projects.

 The app also helps the team see what absolutely needs to happen during each phase before the project can move forward.
 All the relevant assignments and tasks are built into the app and surfaced on the phase page.

-From there, The Farm has the power to keep making incremental improvements on their process and the platform.
+From there, the team has the power to keep making incremental improvements on their process and the platform.
 More efficiency for them; more great veggies for the rest of us.

-Visibility is key to improving any process — and that’s what The Farm’s R+D team now has.
+Visibility is key to improving any process — and that’s what the R+D team now has.

 Making a case for custom software

-Building a custom app from scratch wasn’t The Farm’s first instinct.
+Building a custom app from scratch wasn’t the grower’s first instinct.
 They’d been shopping around for off-the-shelf solutions like Sharepoint to help integrate the CREATE process into their workflow when two things became obvious.